Portuguese Certified Translators

 A Portuguese certified (or sworn) translator is an official translator authorised by the Spanish Ministry of Foreign Affairs, European Union and Cooperation (MAEC) to produce legally valid translations.
-By signing and putting their seal on any translated document, a Portuguese certified translator certifies that this document is an exact reproduction of the original text and verifies its contents.
+By signing and putting their seal on any translated document, Portuguese certified translators certify that the translation is an exact reproduction of the original text and verify its contents.

 What is a certified translation?

 A certified translator faithfully reproduces the text of the original document, and their signature and seal certify the translation.

 The certified translation produced is valid and recognised in the country in which the document is presented.

 When do I need a Portuguese certified translation?

 Whenever you need to submit a document in a foreign language to a government agency or public body, you will be required to provide this documentation in their language, in this case Portuguese.

 In Portugal, there is no such thing as a certified translator, so the translation will need to be certified by a notary, a lawyer or the Portuguese Chamber of Commerce and Industry.
 Prior to certification, the translator must state their identity and guarantee that they have faithfully reproduced the original text.

 The role of the certified translator does exist in Brazil.
 The process is similar to the process in Spain: the Brazilian Board of Trade certifies that the translator has the capacity to produce certified translations, and the translator becomes a certified translator and a part of the registry of certified translators in Brazil.